 During our recent trip to Vietnam we found out.
 They were everywhere… piled high on the back of motor scooters, along roadside stands and at all the street markets.
 They were on many menus as well, mostly in the form of a salad (Som Tam) served with beef or prawns or pork.
 After having a bad experience with a very fishy green papaya salad in Laos a few years ago, I was a little hesitant to give it another go.
 But sitting at a cafe one sweltering day, I spied one on our neighbors table, looking very cooling and light.
 I gave it try.
 At first bite, I was hooked.
 The papaya was crunchy and thirst quenching, and surprisingly not sweet, but more like shredded carrot or daikon.
 The beef was over the top amazing, flavored with lemongrass and five spice.
 It was one of the most refreshing and flavorful salads I have ever had.
 And I eat a lot of salad.
-From that day on, I made a point of hunting one down everyday until we left.
+From that day on, I made a point of hunting one of these salads down everyday until we left.

 If you can’t find a green papaya, don’t fret.
 The salad can be made with rice noodles or sliced cucumber, shredded carrot, cabbage or daikon….. or probably any other salad type of veggie.
 Just don’t use a ripe papaya because it will disintegrate.
 Make sure the papaya is firm to touch.
 In Vietnam, the papaya was actually a very pale green on the inside too.